jimmynotjim/jimmynotjim-v3/_writing/jumping-paths.md

 As time passed, my career path jumped from waiting tables, to building homes, and for the last five years building websites.
 I'm a driven person, and as much as I pushed myself to excel in each field, photography would always tug at the corner of my soul, begging to be given a shot.
 For a long time I ignored it, believing all the hype that the industry was dead or at least dying, and there was no way to make a living from your art.

-I see now that photography was always the right path, that I let myself be convinced it wasn't right simply because it was the path unknown.
-Luckily there's still plenty of time to change the road I'm on, and I've already taken the first leap.
+I see now that photography was always the right path, that I let myself be convinced it wasn't simply because it was the path unknown.
+Luckily there's still plenty of time to change the road I'm on, and I'm already taking the first leap.